startechnica/apps/charts/freeradius/README.md

 By default (`wireDefaultSite: true`) the `default` virtual server's authorize section is wired to the `default` instance automatically.
-Set it to `false` to call `authorize_keycloak` from your own site config.
+Set it to `false` to call `keycloak_authorize` from your own site config.

 ### Auto-generated credentials